sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 ## Graph Embedding

 So how does graph embedding proceed?
 Like we said, we first need an assumption.
 And the most widely used assumption is the assumption homophily.
-The homophily assumes node similar to each other have big chance to be connected. with this assuption we can conveniently embed a graph by minmize d(x,y) for x,y connected.
+The homophily assumes node similar to each other have big chance to be connected. with this assuption we can conveniently embed a graph by looking at the pairs connected and want the vector represent them to be close where those not connected far away, in the embedding space.
+Formally speaking, we can minmize an objective function like d(x,y)-d (x,z) for x,y connected, x,z not connected.
 By sovling this optimization problem.
-We are able to get the simulated features control by our assumpted rules.
+We are able to get the most possible feature sets governed by the assumpted rule that generate the graph.
+And these features can be used for our downsteams tasks.

 ## Deeper (you could skip this if too complicatd)

+The above process seems works fine and infact it does works fine.
+But not many people dig deeper into it and we want know the reason behind it.

-I dont know if the process makes sense to you but we need to go a little bit deeper to that. two questions arise:1. why homophily 2. what is d(x,y) used in this process, and why?
+two questions arise:1. why homophily 2. what is d(x,y) used in this process, and why?

 Similarity appears special not because all relations reduce to similarity, but because similarity provides a universal computational substrate.
 Many relational rules—semantic, causal, or structural—can be embedded into higher-dimensional spaces where their effects are simulated through geometric proximity or alignment.
 This does not make those relations inherently metric; it makes them computable.
 Similarity is not a relation; it is the language in which many relations are expressed.